 - 1. It explains the electrical conductivity and thermal conductivity of metals. - 2.
 It verifies ohm's law. - 3.
-It is used to explain the optical properties of metals. - 4.
-Metal composed of atoms in which electrons revolve around the nucleus are many states available for occupation.
-If the density of states is zero, no states can be occupied at that energy level. - 5.
-The valence electrons are freely moving about the whole volume of the metals like the molecules of perfect gas in a container - 6.
 The free electrons moves in random directions and collide with either positive ions or other free electrons.
-Collision is independent of charges and is elastic in nature - 7.
-The movements of free electrons obey the laws of classical kinetic theory of gases - 8.
-Potential field remains constant throughout the lattice. - 9.
-In metals, there are large numbers of free electrons moving freely within the metal i.e. the free electrons or valence electrons are free to move in the metal like gaseous molecules, because nuclei occupy only 15% metal space and the remaining 85% space is available for the electrons to move.
+Collision is independent of charges and is elastic in nature - 4.
+The movements of free electrons obey the laws of classical kinetic theory of gases - 5.
+Potential field remains constant throughout the lattice.